heptarch/heptarch.github.io/projects.md

-7. *Interaction.* Speaking of other experts, one of the hardest things to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all interconnections between groups.
+7. *Interaction.* Speaking of other experts, one of the hardest things to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all interconnections.
+With six groups, you have fifteen edges to explore; with two groups, you have only one.

 8. *Collaboration.*